vitaliihonta/landing/mdoc/input/workflows-activities.md

   private def process(params: FetchVideosParams)(
     state: FetchVideosState
   ): Task[FetchVideosResult] = {
-    // Finish if no more subscriptions left if (state.subscriptionsLeft.isEmpty) {
+    // Finish if no more subscriptions are left if (state.subscriptionsLeft.isEmpty) {
       ZIO.succeed(state.accumulator)
     } else {